 Individual licensees are expected to maintain their professional competency by participating in continuing education activities throughout their practicing career.
 Generally, licensees are expected to earn a minimum of 30 professional development hours (PDH) during each two years of licensure and demonstrate their compliance with this minimum requirement by submitting a "PDH log" showing their completed continuing education activities at the time of renewing their individual license.
 A maximum of 10 PDH can be earned in professional management subjects, with the balance being earned in technical subjects relating to their petroleum release services practice.

-Individual licensees should refer to the Blue Book, Page 17 (covering SDCL 36-18A-39) as well as Pages 42-45 (covering ARSD 20:38:35:01-10) for specific information regarding continuing professional development requirements for maintaining licensure as a Petroleum Release Assessor or a Petroleum Release Remediator.
+Individual licensees should refer to the Blue Book (covering SDCL 36-18A-39 and ARSD 20:38:35:01-10) for specific information regarding continuing professional development requirements for maintaining licensure as a Petroleum Release Assessor or a Petroleum Release Remediator.

 Visit the Spill Control Association of America (SCAA) website for information on providers of continuing education for petroleum release services.
 Please note this link is provided as a service to licensees.
 It is not an endorsement from the South Dakota Board of Technical Professions.
 The Board does NOT pre-approve courses for those organizations offering continuing education/Professional Development Hours (PDH).
 Licensees should take only those courses that meet Board requirements and are pertinent to the petroleum release services profession.